Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on July 5, 2017.

 PhAs have given us a remarkable window into how the body responds to changes in health — for better or worse.
 This explains why people with illnesses such as HIV or cancer, or those who are nutritionally deficient, routinely exhibit low PhAs.
 As expected, PhAs also decrease with age as your body loses its capacity to repair and return over new cells as quickly as it did in its youth.
 The true age of a human being can be determined by the changes in the Phase Angle.

 Furthermore, he elaborated:

 The Phase Angle goes up when you’re healthy and down when you’re ill.
 It also goes down as you age.
 When you increase your Phase Angle, you slow down aging.

-Your PhA is a direct measurement of your cell membrane integrity, and the distribution of water within and outside the cell.
-In his book Supercharge Your Cell Vitality, author Dr. Greg Barsten refers to PhA as merely a fancy name for cell health.
+Your PhA is a direct measurement of your cell integrity and the distribution of water within and outside the cell membrane.
+In his book Supercharge Your Cell Vitality, author Dr. Greg Barsten refers to PhA as merely a fancy name for cell membrane health.

 Cell membranes hold in the important parts of the cell and also regulate what comes in and out.
-Think of it as fortress.
+Think of this regulation like a fortress drawbridge.